 Can I double the recipe?

-No. I tried to use double amount of ingredients for this Instant Pot chicken and rice recipe even in my 8 quart Instant Pot and it didn’t go well.
+No. I tried to use double amount of ingredients and even in my 8 quart Instant Pot and it didn’t go well.
 It is already quite large amount of ingredients in the recipe as is.

 Other Chicken and Rice Recipes